 How much does a flight engineer earn?

-Engineer salaries can be similar to those of pilots and rank amongst the best paying jobs in the UK, with an average salary of £90,000 a year.
+Engineer salaries can earn similar salaries to those of pilots and rank amongst the best paying jobs in the UK.

-Salaries can differ from region to region with the higher salaries typically found in and around London.
-Experience and seniority will also generally result in pay rises and open up opportunities.
+Salaries can differ from via region and airline, with the higher salaries typically found in and around London.
+Experience, qualifications and seniority will also generally result in pay rises and open up more opportunities for flight engineers.

 What are your career prospects as a flight engineer?